leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/editing.rst

 Blender offers several ways of mapping UVs.
-The simpler projection methods use formulas that map 3D space onto 2D space, by interpolating the position of points toward a point/axis/plane through a surface.
+The simpler projection methods use formulas that map 3D space onto 2D space, by interpolating the position of points toward a point, axis or plane through a surface.
 The more advanced methods can be used with more complex models, and have more specific uses.

 - :ref:`bpy.ops.uv.unwrap`